titan-data/titan/docs/src/cli/cmd/ls.rst

 titan ls
 ========

-List all repositories on the system.
-This displays the repository name and status for each.
+List all repositories.
+This displays the repository name, context and status for each.
 The status can be one of:

 * ``running`` - The associated docker container is currently running.
 It can